-There’s no right way to spend those first few hours of daylight, but we’ve sat down and spoken to our Sleep Expert, Sammy Margo to see how she gets ready each and every morning before she goes about her day!
+There’s no right way to spend those first few hours of daylight, but we’ve sat down and spoken to Chartered Physiotherapist and Sleep Expert, Sammy Margo to see how she gets ready each and every morning before she goes about her day!

 After my ‘hour of power’, I head off to the gym to lift weights.
 I love weight lifting.
 It lifts my mood and keeps me on track for the day.
 Exercising first thing in the morning is a great way to start the day and it sets my body clock (circadian rhythm ) for sleep in 16 to 18 hours’ time.”

 “Around this time I’ll jump into mum-mode and make sure my son is all set for school.
-As a mum, I love to do the school run and make sure that my work is scheduled in between this.
+As a mum, I love to do the school run at both ends of the day and make sure that my work is scheduled in between this.
 Often this means that I am rushing between the two, but it is so worth it!
 After doing the school run I head straight off to work.

 At around 10am I will have my last cup of coffee for the day!
 I tend not to drink caffeine after 10am as it affects my quality of sleep.
 Some of us can be caffeine sensitive and feel the effects hours later. so keep your coffees to the morning and don’t forget that some herbal/green teas also contain caffeine.”